Spacecowboy423/TM_Candy_Shop/README.md

 # TM_Candy_Shop

-This is an update form Timo.
+This is an update from Timo.